 University tuition waivers

 A student who receives a full-time waiver of University tuition during the summer term (6 credits) may register for more than 6 credits without additional University tuition charges.
-However, the student’s waiver form must indicate the actual number of credits to be taken to avoid charges for the credits above 6.
-Contact the Office of Student Accounts concerning any incorrect charges.

 Student health insurance

-Student health insurance (whether paid for by the student or provided as part of a graduate assistantship or fellowship) is not impacted by enrollment in the summer.
+Student health insurance (whether paid by the student or provided as part of a graduate assistantship or fellowship) is not impacted by enrollment in the summer.
 Students enrolled in the student health insurance plan in the spring will continue coverage through the end of the plan year in August.